Dreamaker-MrC/Dreamaker-MrC.github.io/_pages/about.md

   - /about.html
 ---

-This is wenqing Cui's personal homepage.
+This is Wenqing Cui's personal homepage.

 ## A short introduction
 I am an undergraduate in the [Harbin Institute of Technology](http://en.hit.edu.cn/) major in the Electronic Information Engineering.